FreeRADIUS/freeradius-server/.github/contributing.md

 You may also wish to utilise the [doxygen site](http://doc.freeradius.org) to review code documentation.

-The doxygen site contains the complete reference of all API functions with doxygen headers, as well as structs, and callback declarations.  http://doc.freeradius.org is updated within one minute of each commit to the master branch of the freeradius-server repository.
+The doxygen site contains the complete reference of all API functions with doxygen headers as well as structs and callback declarations.  http://doc.freeradius.org is updated within one minute of each commit to the master branch of the freeradius-server repository.

 Finally, this file was written to be displayed automatically on the GitHub issue tracker, so